alvfig/shell_totp/README.md

 ## Encrypt
 To really protect your secrets file nothing better than encrypt it.
 The `tokenc` command does this and removes the original secrets file.
 The next time you run `tokens` it will ask for the passphrase you entered during the encryption.

-Later, if you need to add or update your keys, first decrypt the `tokens.secrets.cipher` with the `tokdec` command.
+Later, if you need to add or update your secrets, first decrypt the `tokens.secrets.cipher` with the `tokdec` command.
 After edit the `tokens.secrets` encrypt it again as before.

 ## Troubleshoot
 Remember that the clock of the system must be correct.